Helmet of Coțofenești: Analysis

-The pair of Voracious Beasts on the Coțofenești neck-guard occupy a lower register along with a similar creature deprived of a victim’s leg.
+The pair of "Voracious Beasts" on the Coțofenești neck-guard occupy a lower register along with a similar creature deprived of a victim’s leg.
 This motif of the "Voracious Beast" is found earlier in Assyrian art, and was popular among the Etruscans.
-Phoenicia was probably the intermediary for its transferral to Italy and around the Adriatic, but Voracious Beast must also have traveled through Asia Minor to appear in a North Thracian idiom not only on the Coțofenești neck-guard but also in high relief on the base of the Aghighiol beakers (Aghighiol is a village near the Danube Delta in eastern Romania).
+Phoenicia was probably the intermediary for its transferral to Italy and around the Adriatic, but the motif must also have traveled through Asia Minor to appear in a North Thracian idiom not only on the Coțofenești neck-guard but also in high relief on the base of the Aghighiol beakers, named after the village near the Danube Delta in eastern Romania where they were found.